DHI/Arsenal/react-app-2/README.md

 ## Conventions:

-This section elaborates on some convention *recommendations*.
+This section elaborates on some convention *recommendations* that have been applied to this project.

 Your project might be different.